leeping-ng/web-references/full-stack/README.md

 ## How to Start

-At a high level, you'll be required to start 3 separate terminal windows to run the MongoDB server, Express Node.js server, and React client.
+The servers and client will all be run locally from your computer, and you'll be required to start 3 separate terminal windows to run the MongoDB server, Express Node.js server, and React client.

 1. Clone this repo:
     ```